Author

 Disclaimer: These odds are for information purposes only and are not available through licensed sportsbooks in surrounding states.
 Sports betting is not yet legal in Georgia, but our site is monitoring what happens in Athens and will let you know when sportsbooks like DraftKings and BetMGM GA become available.

-In our opinion, the answer is a resounding yes.
-That’s because we are giving UGA -160 (or a 61.5% chance) of making the field of 68 come March, compared with +160 odds (or 38.5%) that the Bulldogs miss out on March Madness for a 10th straight season in 2025.
+In our opinion, the answer is almost a certain yes.
+That’s because we are giving UGA -4250 (or a 57.4% chance) of making the field of 68 come March.

 Regardless of what the future brings, we’re confident that the Bulldogs have done enough to make the field of 68 for the first time in 10 years, with UGA holding solid odds of making the cut in 2025 as SEC play reaches its fever pitch on the hardwoods of the Southeast.